hussius/deeplearning-biology/README.md

 This is from the group of Brendan Frey in Toronto, and the authors are also involved in the company Deep Genomics.
 DeepBind focuses on predicting the binding specificities of DNA-binding or RNA-binding proteins, based on experiments such as ChIP-seq, ChIP-chip, RIP-seq,  protein-binding microarrays, and HT-SELEX.
 Published in a high-profile journal (Nature Biotechnology.)

+**DeepMotif - Visualizing Genomic Sequence Classifications** [[paper](https://arxiv.org/abs/1605.01133)]

+This is also about learning and predicting binding specificities of proteins to certain DNA patterns or "motifs".
+However, this paper makes use of a combination of convolutional layers and [highway networks](https://arxiv.org/pdf/1505.00387v2.pdf), with more layers than the DeepBind network.
+The authors also show how a learned classifier can generate typical DNA motifs by input optimization; applying back-propagation with all the weights held constant in order to find an input pattern that maximally activates the appropriate output node in the network.

 **PEDLA: predicting enhancers with a deep learning-based algorithmic framework** [[code](https://github.com/wenjiegroup/PEDLA)][[paper](http://biorxiv.org/content/early/2016/01/07/036129)]

 This package is for predicting enhancers (stretches of DNA that can enhance the expression of a gene under certain conditions or in a certain kind of cell, often working at a distance from the gene itself) based on heterogeneous data from (e.g.) the ENCODE project, using 1,114 features altogether.